 Linking an image file

 If the Link option in the Insert picture dialog is selected, LibreOffice creates a link to the file containing the image instead of saving a copy of the image in the document.
-The result is that the image is displayed in the document, but when the document is saved, it contains only a reference to the image file—not the image itself.
+The result is that the image is displayed in the document, but when the document is saved, it contains only a reference to the image file, not the image itself.
 The document and the image remain as two separate files, and they are merged together only when you open the document again.

 Linking an image has two advantages and one disadvantage: